 You may already be wondering how to deal with your friend’s misbehaving child… and looking for practical things that you can do.

-You may be tired of your children’s toys being broken, tired of your children being mistreated, tired of your friend’s lack of discipline and control over her child (no matter how much you like her)… and you are afraid that the misbehavior is going to start ‘rubbing off’ on your kids.
+You may be tired of your children’s toys being broken, tired of your children being mistreated, tired of your friend’s lack of discipline and control over her child (no matter how much you like her)… and you are afraid that the misbehaviour is going to start ‘rubbing off’ on your kids.

 So, to help you out, here are a few tips on how to deal with your friend’s misbehaving child: